 We send out mailings to all our supporters thre times a year.
 These provide up-to-date information, news and stories from all our different projects.
 Our CEO regularly speaks at local churches, youth groups and other public events, so you can catch him in person and hear what's happening first hand.
 Keep an eye on our events page for more information.

 Every year we hold a celebration event giving thanks to God for the past year and giving a chance to hear about and pray for what's planned for the future.

 CRIBS has over thirty Ambassadors in Bexley Borough churches.
 Ambassadors take a vital role in promoting the work of CRIBS in their church which includes handing out quarterly newsletters and advertising and promoting CRIBS news and events.

 To find out more about becoming an Ambassador please contact the CRiBS Office.

-We currently have a team of six Trustees; all respected Christian people who draw on a wide range of skills and experience.
+We currently have a team of seven Trustees; all respected Christian people who draw on a wide range of skills and experience.

 Martin Andrews is an independent financial advisor who brings his business skills to CRIBS and advises on financial and administrative matters.

 David Linley worked with London City Mission for over 40 years, latterly as Communications Director, before serving as London Director of More Than Gold to help mobilise the Church to be involved in ventures around the 2012 Olympic Games.

 Bola Ojo brings expertise from her experience working in local government senior management - especially in education, community development and work with young people.
 Bola now works in international development as a management consultant on health and education projects which includes outreach work in Africa.

 Steve Burnett Following a career in the technology and software services sector, Steve now works independently as a management consultant and interim executive, helping organisations improve and grow.
 Steve brings many years of business experience to support the CRiBS team in planning and developing the work.